 - 1. Submit a PTA program application, in addition to the college application for admission, and an official final high school transcript indicating graduation or a General Education Development (GED) Diploma. - 2.
 Complete the following courses with a minimum grade of "C", and submit a high school and/or college transcript documenting that these were completed no earlier than five years prior to the application date: - a.
 Intermediate Algebra - The minimum high school level course to meet this requirement is Algebra II.
-The minimum college algebra course to meet this requirement is MAT137. - b.
+The minimum college algebra course to meet this requirement is MAT\137. - b.
 Chemistry or Physics, with a laboratory component: - Applicants enrolled in high school can complete these requirements through courses at the college preparatory or advanced level. - High school modified grade level courses will not meet these admissions criteria nor will high school courses designated as "allied health." - Applicants not enrolled in high school may complete these requirements through courses completed at a college.
 Adult education courses do not meet these criteria.
 Satisfactory scores on the CLEP in intermediate algebra and chemistry or physics are acceptable in meeting these requirements. - 3.
-Complete no earlier than five (5) years prior to entering the PTA program the course Anatomy and Physiology I (4 cr.), which must be completed with a minimum grade of "C".
-Students enrolled in Anatomy and Physiology I during the Fall Semester, and who have met all other admissions criteria, may be offered conditional acceptance to the program based on achieving a minimum grade of "C" at the end of the semester.
+Complete no earlier than five (5) years prior to entering the PTA program the course Anatomy and Physiology I (4 credits) and Anatomy and Physiology II (4 credits), both must be completed with a minimum grade of "C+".
+Students enrolled in Anatomy and Physiology II during the Fall Semester, and who have met all other admissions criteria, may be offered conditional acceptance to the program based on achieving a minimum grade of "C+" at the end of the semester.
 Official transcripts or final grade(s) must be submitted as soon as they are available.
-The minimum course to meet this requirement is BIO 211 or equivalent. - 4.
+The minimum course to meet this requirement is BIO\ 211 and BIO\ 212 or equivalent. - 4.
 Complete the required College Placement Tests.
 Remedial courses required as indicated by testing must be completed before October 1 of the year prior to the year in which the student wishes to enter the PTA program. - 5.
-Earn a GPA of 2.5 for all previous college work. - 6.
-Submit all application materials, including official high school and college transcripts, and program application, by October 15, for admission consideration for the upcoming spring semester. - 7.
+Earn a GPA of 2.5 based on the college courses with grades that meet the PTA admission & PTA Program curriculum requirements. - 6.
+Meet with PTA program advisor Jane O'Grady, jogrady@nwcc.commnet.edu for curriculum review and application submission. - 7.
+Additional Admission requirement: Documented volunteer or observational PT experience totaling minimum of 10 hours each in both an in-patient and out-patient setting.
+Form available from advisor. - 8.
+Submit all application materials, including official high school and college transcripts, and program application, by October 15, for admission consideration for the upcoming spring semester. - 9.
 Students must be able to perform common physical therapy functions as defined in the program's Essential Requirements.
-Contact the program advisor to receive a copy of this document. - 8.
-In addition to tuition and fees, students in the PTA program must pay for books, appropriate attire for internships, and transportation. - 9.
-Students must complete and verify all required immunizations and provide certification by the American Heart Association Basic Life Support (BLS) for the Health Care Provider before the start of clinical activities. - 10.
+Contact the program advisor to receive a copy of this document. - 10.
+In addition to tuition and fees, students in the PTA program must pay for books, appropriate attire for internships, and transportation. - 11.
+Students must complete and verify all required immunizations and provide certification by the American Heart Association Basic Life Support (BLS) for the Health Care Provider before the start of clinical activities. - 12.
 Students may be required by a health care facility to undergo a background check for felony convictions.
 Students who do not pass the background check may be excluded from the clinical site and may not be able to meet the competencies required for the program.

-PHYSICAL THERAPIST ASSISTANT Associate in Science Degree
+PHYSICAL THERAPIST ASSISTANT Associate in Science Degree 2014-2015